eriktaubeneck/hack-the-derivative-codewords/index.md

 `\begin{equation}
   f(x,0) = u(x,0).
 \end{equation}`

+We've done a bit of algebra here, but all we are really saying here is that `$f$` returns real values for real valued input.
+We are going to use this and the Cauchy Riemann equations to our advantage.

 We are attempting to estimate `$\frac{df}{\partial x}$`.
 Since for all `$\bar{z} \in \mathbb{R}$` we know `$f=u$`,